-[L,5] location coor rdinate system.
+[L,5] location coordinate system.
 1 location of string in plot coordinates 2 location of string in inches [L,6] color.
-[L,7] font thicknes width. s, may be 0 or greater.
-If 0 use normal line - pms gst r message is so of messages eparated from the must correspon sages to be printed on the plot.
-Each ne next by a null byte (\(\)000).
-The number d to the number of rows in the This can be created as follows: pmsg str = "Messa ge one.\000Message two."; pno tif Y scalar, contro Default is 1. ols window out put during the creation of the graph.
-0 no activity to the window while writing .tkf file.
-1 display prograbeing genera ress as fonts are loaded, and .tkf file is ted. pnu m The first eler ment controls th r independent control for axes numbering. e X axis numbers, the second controls the rd (if set) controls the Z axis numbers.
+[L,7] font thickness, may be 0 or greater.
+If 0 use normal line width. pms gst r string, contair message is sep number of me as a set of messages to be printed on the plot.
+Each parated from the next by a null byte (\000).
+The essages must correspond to the number of rows in the control matrix.
+This can be created as follows: pmsgs tr = "Message one.\000Message two."; pno tif scalar, control Default is 1. ls window output during the creation of the graph. У 0 no activity to the window while writing .tkf file.
+1 display progress as fonts are loaded, and .tkf file is being generated. pnu m scalar, 2x1 or numbering.
+T second contro the Z axis num 3x1 vector for independent control for axes he first element controls the X axis numbers, the ls the Y axis numbers, and the third (if set) controls nbers.

-If this value is scalar, it will be expanded to a vector.

-no axes numbers displayed

-- axes numbers displayed, vertically oriented on axis - 2 axes numbers displayed, horizontally oriented on axis n psi len scalar.
-If 0, no rotation, if 1, plot will be rotated 90 degrees.
-Default is 0.

-'''

-pnum = { 0, 2 }; / no X axis numbers, //

-horizontal on Y axis /

-'''

-$\frac{1}{2}$ scalar, size of axes numbers in inches.
-If 0, a size of .13 will be used.
-Default is 0.

-scalar.
-If 1, display graph in window, if 0, do not display graph in window.
 Default is 1.
+If this value is 0 scalar, it will be expanded to a vector. no axes numbers displayed 1 axes numbers displayed, vertically oriented on axis 2 axes numbers displayed, horizontally oriented on axis For example:

+pnu hori um = { 0, 2 }; / no X axis numbers, // .zontal on Y axis /

+pnu mht scalar, size used.
+Defa of axes numbers in inches.
+If 0, a size of .13 will be ult is 0.

+pro tat e scalar.
+If 0, is 0. no rotation, if 1, plot will be rotated 90 degrees.
+Default

+psc ree n scalar.
+If 1, window.
+D display graph in window, if 0, do not display graph in Default is 1.

-scalar.
-If 0, a beep will sound when the graph is finished drawing to the window.
+psi len t scalar.
+If 0, to the wind a beep will sound when the graph is finished drawing low.
 Default is 1 (no beep).

-scalar or Kx1 vector, controls symbol used at data points.
-To use a single symbol type for all points, set this to one of the following scalar values:
+pst ype scalar or K single syml scalar value x1 vector, controls symbol used at data points.
+To use a bol type for all points, set this to one of the following es:

-- 1 circle
+1 circle

-- 2 square
+2 square

-- 3 triangle
+3 triangle

 4 plus

 5 diamond

 6 inverted triangle

 7 star

 8 solid circle

 9 solid square

 10 solid triangle

 11 solid plus

 12 solid diamond

 13 solid inverted triangle

 14 solid star